iotaledger/access-server/specs/3-SPECS/access-ENGINEERING-SPEC-0000.md

 Sizes `packet_length` and `encrypted_packet_length` are 2 bytes in big endian format and size of `sequence_number` is 1 byte.

-### Access Core Server Reference Implementation (ACSRI)
+### Access Server Reference Implementation (ASRI)
-The Access Core Server Reference Implementation is meant to act as a reference for developers who want to write their own applications based on IOTA Access.
+The Access Server Reference Implementation is meant to act as a reference for developers who want to write their own applications based on IOTA Access.

 It runs on a Raspberry Pi, which means it is easily reproducible by Open Source Software Development Communities.